webtions/wp-for-my-clients/readme.txt

 If you want to change your login logo, add custom favicon and hide non-essential WordPress components, then this is the best plugin for it.
 Don't forget to give a review if you find this plugin useful.

-Please report any bugs you find via http://www.dreamsonline.net/wordpress-plugins/wordpress-for-my-clients/
+Please report any bugs you find via http://wordpress.org/support/plugin/wp-for-my-clients

 This is an experimental plugin created with a aim to keep themes light by adding common functionalities required by client projects into this plugin.
 This way updating websites is easier.

+> ** For Developers **
+>
+> If you're a developer and want to contribute, head over to ["WordPress for my Clients" plugin on GitHub](https://github.com/hchouhan/WordPress-for-My-Clients)
+>

 = My Links =